-For the past five to six years, my mother has kept a tradition of baking banana nut bread which she includes in a gift bag for each of her children’s families for Christmas.
+For the past six years my mother has kept a tradition of baking banana nut bread which she includes in a gift bag for each of her children’s families for Christmas.
 We rant and rave over it, and fight over who gets to cut the first slice and eat it on Christmas day when we all gather at Mom’s.

 My son, Hayden, loves it so much that he volunteered to bring some to his class Christmas party.
 Of course, he made this promise without asking me.
 Hence, I phoned Mom because I dislike baking.